 For many residents of Sault Ste.
 Marie, the 1,214 hectare (3000 acre) Hiawatha Highlands is the area of choice for their hiking, jogging, cross-country skiing, picnicking and nature study.
 The Sault Ste.
 Marie Region Conservation Authority has acquired the forested lands for conservation and recreational purposes.
-Visitors to the Highlands can tour Mockingbird Hill Farm for a venture back to pioneer farm life.

 You can leave directly from Algoma's Water Tower Inn & Suites and cycle or jog to the Hiawatha Highlands and enjoy a refreshing dip in Crystal Creek.
 Take Old Garden River Road to Landslide Road and follow the road to the Hiawatha Highlands.